Gov. Edwards announcing new cybersecurity initiative

 CYBER.ORG Range provides students with free resources and builds educator confidence in teaching cybersecurity.
 Teachers will guide students in using real-world tools common in cyber-attacks and learn how to defend against them.
 Although the tools are available for all students, there is an emphasis on those in high school.

-A representative of RH Strategic said Thursday, “The expansion of the CYBER.ORG Range is critical to prepare the next generation of cybersecurity professionals for the challenges of tomorrow.”
+A media release Thursday stated, “The expansion of the CYBER.ORG Range is critical to prepare the next generation of cybersecurity professionals for the challenges of tomorrow.”

 Nationwide there is a shortage of over 750,000 cybersecurity professionals.
 Officials say increased threats have created an urgent need to invest in the cybersecurity workforce.